mqRusers/2021_03_R-Intoduction/README.md

 # 2021_03_R-Introduction
 # RIntroduction

+## Update: Recording Now Available
+The recording from the workshop as well as a transcript of the chat is available here: https://macquarie.zoom.us/rec/share/aQnIM3xtgPOemOnUZhACAgeEnMP8Xlsqi5OpxnEnuLgPe7YKHS8Fj0VJ7znJw0T7.z2Af0i0cB0F-TUed

 Dear participants of the Intro to R workshop,

 Well done for finding the workshop page!
 Looking forward to exploring R wiht you on Thurs 25th.
 Please read this document to get all info concerning the workshop.